OmarFaruque/wp-cms-conversition/readme.txt

 == INSTALLATION ==

-Installation of "<PLugin Name>" can be done either by searching for "<plugin Name>" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installation of "LMS Chat" can be done either by searching for "LMS Chat" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard